Warning: Late repayments can cause you serious money problems. For help, go to moneyadviceservice.org.uk

-You can apply for an unsecured debt consolidation loan which is based on your income and credit rating, and therefore there is no security used and there is no risk of having anything repossessed if you cannot keep up with payments.
+You can apply for an unsecured debt consolidation loan, which is based on your income and credit rating.
+As this is an unsecured loan, there is no security used, so there is no risk of having anything repossessed if you cannot keep up with payments.

-However, most borrowers apply for a secured debt consolidation loan which is secured against your car or home, and this allows you to maximise the amount you need to borrow but your collateral is at risk if you default on payments.
+However, most borrowers apply for a secured debt consolidation loan, which is secured against your car or home.
+This allows you to maximise the amount you need to borrow.
+Bear in mind though that your collateral is at risk if you default on payments.
 See secured loans for more information.

-Yes, debt consolidation loans for poor credit are available, taking any existing debts that you have and consolidating them into one single, easier loan to pay off.
+Yes, debt consolidation loans for poor credit are available!
+You can take any existing debts that you have, and consolidate them into one single, easier loan to pay off.

-If you have a bad credit history, you will need a stable income, employment and ideally some valuable collateral that can be used as security.
-For most consolidation loans, borrowers will secure the loan against their vehicle or home, allowing you to release money.
-The lender will therefore have co-ownership of this asset for the loan duration and if you are unable to keep up repayments, your collateral could be repossessed.
+If you have a bad credit history, you will need a stable income through employment, and ideally some valuable collateral that can be used as security.
+For most consolidation loans, borrowers will secure the loan against their vehicle or home, allowing them to release money via equity.
+The lender will therefore have co-ownership of this asset for the loan duration, and if you are unable to keep up repayments, your collateral could be repossessed.